-Some brands unfortunately still rely on this glorified cart wheel design today - 4 x hub-nuts and a star pattern hub on one side only which is fixed to the axle / hub assembly by a single, narrow weld point.
+Some brands unfortunately still rely on this glorified cart wheel design today - 4 x hub-nuts and a star pattern hub on one side only which is fixed to the axle/hub assembly by a single, narrow weld point.
 The two split hub half's attach directly to this and offer very little insurance against lateral force failure.
 They also use a driver/freewheel from a kid’s bike, usually a 12t or 16t ratio which means gearing makes it difficult to generate enough speed for tricks.
-Wildcat’s 9t pro-driver when paired with 25t, 28t or 30t chainwheels offer the optimum pedal speed range for Mini BMX size.
+Wildcat’s 9t pro-driver when paired with 25t, 28t, or 30t chainwheels offers the optimum pedal speed range for Mini BMX size.

 Wheel design 2.
 The High-tensile steel hub.

-Wildcat’s R&D team developed a new wheel design in 2016, the hi-tensile heat treated steel hub seen on the majority of Wildcat Mini BMXs today.
+Wildcat’s R&D team developed a new wheel design in 2016, the hi-tensile heat-treated steel hub seen on the majority of Wildcat Mini BMXs today.
 This is a Mini BMX specific design, and does a great job combating the lateral force exerted on the hub — even when used by larger humans!
-This is achieved by permanently fixing one side of the rim to the hub assembly using a reinforced, hidden weld / wedge design.
+This is achieved by permanently fixing one side of the rim to the hub assembly using a reinforced, hidden weld/wedge design.
 Externally this is visible at the centre of the hub, seen as a bevel angling from the hub to the rim.
-Coupled with the removable side of the hub having a similar geometry, this design ensures a solid brace against lateral force from both sides.
+Coupled with the removable side of the hub having a similar geometry, this design ensures a solid brace against the lateral force from both sides.